Channeling your inner athlete in the Queensland heat and humidity

 Whilst this doesn’t sound appealing, it doesn’t mean we need to miss out on physical activity events in the summer months.
 With the right precautions and preparations, you can still get outdoors, enjoy the benefits that exercise has to offer, and maybe even beat your PB!

-Just like the Olympic Team Coaches spent time preparing their athletes to perform in a heat situation, we’ve got some tips that will get you well on the way to staying cool before, during, and after exercise.
+We have some tips that will get you well on the way to staying cool before, during, and after exercise.

 - Stay hydrated – It may come as no surprise that drinking enough fluid is one of the most important ways of regulating body temperature and avoiding the effects of dehydration during exercise.
 If you are not adequately hydrated before an event begins, your body temperature will rise faster, increasing the amount of sweat produced and thus, reducing the amount of fluid in your body (faster onset of dehydration).